 - Student ID needs to be in the 'Header' of the document.

 - Font: headings maximum 14 point.
-Text usually 11 or 12 point Calibri.
+Text usually 11 or 12 point Times New Roman, Arial or Calibri.

 - Double space lines, so there is space for your assessor to write comments on the paper.

 - Insert page numbers on the bottom of pages.

 - Referencing should be APA 7 or Vancouver style.
 I recommend you take up Endnote workshops at the library.
 Get Endnote on your computer, and you can directly download searches from databases into your reference library.
 DOI- for consistent formatting, either all references have a DOI, or none.